About the daily Business papers

-In the House of Commons a publication called Votes and Proceedings formally records what the House did the previous day is the Votes and Proceedings.
+In the House of Commons the formal record of what the House did the previous day is the Votes and Proceedings.
 This includes decisions, amendments to bills, and a list of publications and other documents laid before the House.
-It does not include what is said in the House, this is recorded in Hansard.
+It does not include what is said in the House, as this is recorded in Hansard.
 Full division results, showing how MPs voted, appear in Votes in Parliament.

-In the House of Lords the previous day's business, including judicial decisions, is formally recorded in the Minutes of Proceedings.
+In the House of Lords the previous day's business is formally recorded in the Minutes of Proceedings.
 You can find these by clicking on any past sitting day in the calendar of Lords business papers.
-The Minutes do not include what is said in the House, this is recorded in Hansard.
+The Minutes do not include what was said in the House, as this is recorded in Hansard.

 The agenda for the coming day's business in the House of Lords is set out in Notices and Orders of the Day (also known as the Order Paper).
-This includes the oral questions of the day and motions for debate and questions for answer.
+This includes the oral questions of the day and motions for debate in the Chamber and in Grand Committee.

 Tomorrow and future business

-- The provisional business for the following week
+- The provisional business for the coming week